ecmwf/earthkit-regrid/docs/gridspec.rst

     [DX, DY]

 where *DX* and *DY* are the increments in degrees in longitudes and latitudes, respectively.
+This grid definition uses the default scanning mode used at ECMWF: values start at North-West and follow in consecutive rows from West to East

 Example: